Imburse-Payments/imburse-payments.github.io/pages/guides/core-concepts.md

 Apps are components that you can install and configure into your Tenant that provide capabilities for you customers such as collecting credit card or PayPal payments, or paying out rewards.

 ## Rewards
-A reward is something you can give to your customers in recognition of an acheivment; for example if a customer is deemed to have driven well, and makes no car insurance claims, they could be offered an Amazon Gift Card or a cash alternative.
+A reward is something you can give to your customers in recognition of an achievement; for example if a customer is deemed to have driven well, and makes no car insurance claims, they could be offered an Amazon Gift Card or a cash alternative.
 The Imburse platform offers hundreds of reward types from many different brands in most countries.

 ## Rewards Catalog
 The Rewards Catalog is a searchable collection of [Rewards](#rewards) offered by Imburse via its partners.